 To apply for any of the credit cards included in this post, please start at the TRAVEL CREDIT CARDS link in the Go to Travel Gal main menu above.
 This allows me to earn a commission — at NO COST TO YOU — to help pay the blogging bills and continue to bring you great information for FREE!
 I sincerely appreciate you taking this step!

-Right now, all three Southwest Chase Rapid Rewards credit cards have 60,000-point bonus offers after meeting their minimum spend.
-The Southwest Chase Rapid Rewards Business Premier card has a 60,000-point bonus offer after spending $3000 on the card, and the Southwest Chase Rapid Rewards Personal Premier and Personal Plus cards both have 60,000-point bonuses after spending $2000.
+The Southwest Chase Rapid Rewards Visa credit cards have offers that allow you to nearly earn the pass after signing up for just two of them.
+The Southwest Chase Rapid Rewards Business Premier card has a 60,000-point bonus offer after spending $3,000 on the card, and the Southwest Chase Rapid Rewards Personal Premier and Personal Plus cards both have 40,000-point bonuses after spending $2,000.

 2. The Earlier You Earn It, the Longer You Can Use It